 - Across the board I have concerns about pilot mental health, especially at airlines that don’t have a second person go into the cockpit when one pilot leaves

-- I have concerns about pilots being a bit rusty after returning to flying, since many were furloughed during the pandemic; similarly, with a pilot shortage looming, I wonder about the future of regional jet pilots
+- I have concerns about pilots being a bit rusty after returning to flying, since many were furloughed during the pandemic; similarly, with a pilot shortage looming, we’re seeing a lot less experienced pilots than before

 - There are some airlines that have historically had very bad safety recordings, but they’ve improved considerably in recent years